Nonsogithub41/New-York-Rental-Properties-Pricing-Analysis/README.md

 Thank you for your interest in our New York City rental pricing analysis project!

 If you're interested in exploring the tableau storytelling project, check it outon;
-Tableau Public - New York City Rental Properties Pricing Case Study.
+<a href="https://public.tableau.com/app/profile/nonso.ezeoma/viz/NewYorkCityRentalPropertiesPricingCaseStudy/Final?publish=yes">Tableau Public - New York City Rental Properties Pricing Case Study</a>